DemeulemeesterTibe/rp-tibedm/trainPipeline/README.md

 ## User manual

-Now that you have the Gui running through Docker or you have it running locally you can train your own TTS model.
+Now that you have the GUI running through Docker or you have it running locally you can train your own TTS model.

-In the Gui you have the following field you can change
+In the GUI you have the following field you can change
 - `Speaker name`: Enter the name of the speaker
 - `Upload Training Data`: Upload an audio file or files of your speaker.
 Remember, better data leads to a better model.
 - `Language`: The language your speaker is speaking